uaskh/spoj/README.md

-## Repo for my solutions of a few SPOJ problems
+## Repo for my solutions of a few SPOJ famous problems

 file name stands for the problem code in spoj.